Ontario is home to many fabulous gardens, including the largest botanical garden in Canada.

-Ontario is home to many fabulous gardens including the largest botanical garden in Canada.
-But, did you know that Whistling Gardens in Norfolk County is home to the largest public peony collection in all of North America with 1,200 species of peonies?
+However, did you know that Whistling Gardens in Norfolk County is home to the largest public peony collection in North America, featuring over 1,200 species of peonies?

 View this post on Instagram

-The Le Marais or Marsh Garden, inspired by the one at the Palace of Versailles, features many aquatic and semi-aquatic plants that are part of this living tree fountain.
+- The Le Marais or Marsh Garden, inspired by the one at the Palace of Versailles, features many aquatic and semi-aquatic plants that are part of this living tree fountain.

 View this post on Instagram

-The plant collection at the Gardens also consists of several Carolinian trees that are native and rare.
+- The plant collection at the Gardens also consists of several Carolinian trees that are native and rare.

-Peacocks, Egyptian Geese, Royal Mute Swans and several species of Ornamental Pheasants and Ringneck Doves as well as the smallest breed of chicken (Serama) are some of the birds you will find in the Bird Aviary.
+- Peacocks, Egyptian Geese, Royal Mute Swans and several species of Ornamental Pheasants and Ringneck Doves, as well as the smallest breed of chicken (Serama), are some of the birds you will find in the Bird Aviary.

 PLANNING YOUR TRIP TO WHISTLING GARDENS

-The Whistling Garden has partnered with St. James Eatery to provide visitors with yummy, fresh lunches including sandwiches, wraps, salads, desserts and drinks.
+The Whistling Garden has partnered with St. James Eatery to provide visitors with yummy, fresh lunches, including sandwiches, wraps, salads, desserts and drinks.

 They also have a number of different programs that will be starting soon, such as medicinal gardening, herbal detoxification and skin deep natural beauty.

-Connect with nature in their Horticulture therapy which helps you achieve inner peace and relaxation.
+Connect with nature in their Horticulture therapy, which helps you achieve inner peace and relaxation.
 They also have a floral design workshop in which they teach you the elements, styles and principles to follow when making flower arrangements, wreaths, garlands and so much more.

 The Whistling Gardens has many family workshops for the entire family to have a great time, such as the tea tasting experience in which you learn about wild plants, drink tea made from them and learn their medicinal properties.
 You can also learn about beekeeping and pollinators at the bee apiary and taste some great natural honey.
 The Garden has a wet felting wool workshop too in which you can learn different felting techniques and even create your own piece.